rachelwho/Sparse-CCA/covid/README.md

-This folder is to reproduce the results of continuous datasets.
+This folder is to reproduce the results of covid datasets.
 Each file functions as follows:

 "Covid_data": the covid-19 data.